carpentries/carpentries.org/content/workshops/workshops-faq.md

 Self-Organised workshops are managed by the instructor/organiser, who is responsible for taking care of all the logistics.
 This means you will be responsible for providing your own Zoom room for conducting workshops.
 Please be sure to review our [Recommendations for Teaching Carpentries Workshops Online](/online-workshop-recommendations/).

 For Centrally-Organised workshops, if your institution has a videoconferencing platform available, we recommend that you use that same platform for The Carpentries workshop.
-This will reduce the time needed for workshop organizers and learners to learn a new system.
+This will reduce the time needed for workshop organisers and learners to learn a new system.
 However, if you do not have access to a video conferencing system, we will be able to provide you with access to one of our Zoom rooms.

 ### How many Instructors are needed to teach the workshop?